March 16 2021

 Drinking alcohol hurts your pancreas that causes long-lasting health complications as the pancreas is a part of your digestive process and helps in regulating the body's blood sugar levels.

 The use of alcohol for a long time can eventually cause the blood vessels around the pancreas to swell which leads to pancreatitis.
-This greatly increases your risk of developing pancreatic cancer, a type of cancer that spreads rapidly and is very dangerous.

 Symptoms of an acute pancreatic attack may include abdominal pain, diarrhea, nausea, and fast heart rate, and fever.